Higher Education Opportunity Act (HEOA)

 What is the normal time for completion of, or graduation from, the student's program?

-What are the 150 and 200 percent of the normal time for completion of, or graduation from, the student's program?
+What are the 150 percent of the normal time for completion of, or graduation from, the student's program?

 What are the numbers of certificates, associate degrees, baccalaureate